Aloha Stadium: Rugby

 Aloha Stadium also hosted the Aloha World Sevens.

 In 2020 it was proposed that Kanaloa Hawaii, a proposed Major League Rugby (MLR) team, be based at Aloha Stadium after "a few years" in a smaller venue; however, MLR and Kanaloa Hawaii did not reach an agreement for the team to join the league.

 Graduation ceremonies

-Aloha Stadium is also the venue for five public high school graduation ceremonies: Radford High School, Mililani High School, Aiea High School, James Campbell High School, and Pearl City High School.
+Aloha Stadium was also the venue for five public high school graduation ceremonies: Radford High School, Mililani High School, Aiea High School, James Campbell High School, and Pearl City High School.